dockpanelsuite/dockpanelsuite_docs/contribute/github.rst

 Reporting a Bug
 ---------------

-.. note:: If you already have a ptach for the bug, please follow `Submitting a Patch`_ section.
+.. note:: If you already have a patch for the bug, please follow `Submitting a Patch`_ section.

 .. note:: If you are not sure whether it is a bug, please follow `Asking a Question`_ section.